 I loosely call it a pesto marinade.
 Pesto is in it but it’s not the overall flavor that you might think.
 It is so bright and popping with freshness!

-Pro tip: Don’t want to go outside in the heat just to grill up some potatoes?
+Pro tip: Don’t want to go outside in the heat just to grill up some potatoes for this grilled potato salad?
 Use a grill pan inside.
 Boom.
 Done.

 - 1 1/2 pounds small yellow potatoes you can find these in a small bag at the grocery store